-->

 I. The Three-Stage Trimming Process

-1. Initial Trim: At the end of the sewing line.
+1. Initial Trim: Conducted immediately at the end of the sewing line to catch bulk thread waste.

-2. Inside-Out Check: Focusing on overlock junctions and chain-stitch tails.
+2. Inside-Out Check: Deep inspection focusing on overlock junctions and chain-stitch tails where hidden threads often reside.

-3. Vacuum Suction: Using a high-power suction machine to remove micro-threads that can cause buyer rejections.
+3. Vacuum Suction: Use a high-power suction machine to remove micro-threads.

 II.
 Pressing & Molding Standards

-• Steam Pressure: Maintain boiler pressure at 4-6 bar.
+• Steam Pressure: Maintain boiler pressure strictly between 4-6 bar.

-• Ironing Sequence: Always follow the "Inside-to-Outside" rule.
-For shirts, start with the collar and cuffs, then move to the body panels to prevent re-creasing.
+• Ironing Sequence: Follow the "Inside-to-Outside" rule.
+Start with collars and cuffs, then move to body panels.

-• Needle Detection: 100% of garments must pass through the conveyor-type needle detector.
-Log every "rejection" with a timestamp for root-cause analysis.
+• Needle Detection: 100% of garments must pass through the conveyor-type detector.
+Log every rejection with a timestamp for root-cause analysis.

 See Also: